MR

 VFV ETF Returns/Performance

-However, note that historical performance is not a guarantee that VFV will perform well in future.
+However, note that historical performance does not guarantee that VFV will perform well in the future.

 Source: www.vanguard.ca